How to Become a Writer?

 Choose an educational path relevant to writing.

 Several educational paths can help you achieve your career paths.
 Many writers major in English, creative writing, or journalism.
-All of these programs give you the chance to practice your craft while receiving constructive feedback from professors.
+All of these programs give you the chance to practise your craft while receiving constructive feedback from professors.
 As you complete your degree, consider writing for your school's newspaper or literary journal for even more practical experience.
 Participating in these extracurricular activities is a great way to build networks that can serve your career in the future.
 You can also develop your portfolio with the articles you write for school publications.

 Apply for a writing internship.

-As you enter your junior year of college, you should start applying for writing internships.
+As you enter your third year of university, you should start applying for writing internships.
 There are all sorts of writing internships where you can hone your skills and bulk up your portfolio.
 Copywriter interns draft and edit blog posts, assist with developing marketing materials, and perform research.
 Suppose you decide to work as a journalism intern.
 In that case, you can expect to collect information on hot topics, conduct interviews, prepare notes, and assist senior newsroom writers in any way necessary.

 Industries such as healthcare, hospitality, and real estate often hire interns to produce content, so don't limit your search when applying for internships.
 You can broaden your career prospects and expand your professional network by thinking outside the box.